bnestere/stencil_optimizer/README.md

 # stencil_optimizer
 Automated Stencil Optimizer Tool

-Supplementary tool for the dissertation **Supporting Performance in Scientific Applications with Energy and Resilience Constraints from Modern Architectures**
+Supplementary tool for my dissertation **Supporting Performance in Scientific Applications with Energy and Resilience Constraints from Modern Architectures**

 Required libraries/tools for use:
  * R > 3.6